 To All Certified Vibration Analysts:

-The Vibration Institute is accredited by ANSI (American National Standards Institute) to ISO/IEC 17024:2012 as a Certifying Body.
-As such, we are deemed a third party certifying body, as defined in ISO Standards, and are authorized to issue Certificates for Vibration Analyst classifications.
+The Vibration Institute’s Vibration Analyst is an ANAB-Accredited Personnel Certification Program following ISO/IEC 17024:2012 as a Certifying Body.
+As such, we are deemed a third-party certifying body, as defined in ISO Standards, and are authorized to issue Certificates for Vibration Analyst classifications.
 Our certification program follows all of the requirements of ISO/IEC 17024:2012, ISO 18436-1:2012, and ISO 18436-2:2014.
 See References below.

 ISO 18436-1, clause 10.1 “Validity of recognition” states “the period of validity shall not exceed 5 years”.
 This means that a certificate or certification is only valid for five years from the date it is issued.
 If you are certified as a vibration analyst in any category, you must become recertified every five years, either via renewal or reexamination, or your certification will become invalid.
 This is a dictated Standards policy that the Vibration Institute is committed to honoring.